Maktoum bin Rashid Al Maktoum

-Sheikh Maktoum bin Rashid Al Maktoum (مكتوم بن راشد آل مكتوم; 15 August 1943 – 4 January 2006) was an Emirati politician who served as the vice president and prime minister of the United Arab Emirates (UAE) as well as the Ruler of Dubai.
-He was initially prime minister of the UAE from 1971 to 1979, and as Ruler of Dubai from 1990 to 2006.
+Sheikh Maktoum bin Rashid Al Maktoum (مكتوم بن راشد آل مكتوم; 15 August 1943 – 4 January 2006) was an Emirati royal and politician who served as the second vice president, first and third prime minister of the United Arab Emirates, and ruler of Dubai.
+He was prime minister from 1971 to 1979 and from 1990 to 2006.
+He served as the ruler of Dubai from 1990 to 2006.

-Maktoum held the role of the United Arab Emirates's first Prime Minister and Vice President.
 He was succeeded after his death by his brother Sheikh Mohammed as Ruler of Dubai.

 Early life

 He was born in 1943 in Al Shindagha, Dubai to the Al Maktoum family of the Al Bu Falasah tribe.

 Political career

 His father Sheikh Rashid bin Saeed Al Maktoum became the Ruler of Dubai upon the death of his own father, Sheikh Saeed bin Maktoum bin Hasher Al Maktoum (Saeed II), in 1958.
-Sheikh Maktoum was Prime Minister of the United Arab Emirates first from the country's independence on 2 December 1971 until 25 April 1979, when he was replaced by his father, who had been Vice President since 1971.
+Sheikh Maktoum formed the first cabinet of the United Arab Emirates.
+He served as prime minister first from the country's independence on 9 December 1971 until 25 April 1979, when he was replaced by his father, who had been Vice President since 1971.
 Following his father's death on 7 October 1990, he resumed his position as Prime Minister of the United Arab Emirates, and also took over as Ruler of Dubai and Vice President of the United Arab Emirates.
 He served in all three positions until his death on 4 January 2006.

 Sheikh Maktoum also briefly served as acting President of the United Arab Emirates on 2–3 November 2004 between the death of Sheikh Zayed bin Sultan Al Nahyan and the proclamation and installation of his son Sheikh Khalifa bin Zayed Al Nahyan as President of the United Arab Emirates on 4 November 2004.

-Sheikh Maktoum ran the emirate of Dubai along with his two brothers, Sheikh Mohammed (Crown Prince and Minister of Defense) and Sheikh Hamdan (Minister of Finance) of the United Arab Emirates.
+Sheikh Maktoum ran the emirate of Dubai along with his two brothers, Sheikh Mohammed (Crown Prince and Minister of Defence) and Sheikh Hamdan (Minister of Finance) of the United Arab Emirates.
 Internationally, he was also known as co-owner (with his brothers) of Dubai's Godolphin Stables, which competes in major horse races around the world.